yanxi-chen/Trinity-RFT/README.md

-## Further details: design and implementations
+## Details: design and implementations